 \subsection{Correction for resolved companions}

-We correct for all observed companions that are within 4\arcsec of the primary star, and for which either $\Delta m_{\mathrm{K_s}}$ or $\Delta m_{\mathrm{H}}$ is available.
-As we derive the distance from the H-band magnitude, we assume that $\Delta m_{\mathrm{K_s}} = \Delta m_{\mathrm{H}}$, which is valid when the companion is in the Rayleigh-Jeans domain in the H- and K-band.
+We corrected for all observed companions that are within 4\arcsec\ of the primary star, and for which either $\Delta m_{\mathrm{K_s}}$ or $\Delta m_{\mathrm{H}}$ is available.
+As we derived the distance from the H-band magnitude, we assume that $\Delta m_{\mathrm{K_s}} = \Delta m_{\mathrm{H}}$, which is valid when the companion is in the Rayleigh-Jeans domain in the H and K bands.
 While this assumption may not hold for the faintest companions, these stars have such a large magnitude difference from the primary that their contribution to the observed magnitude is negligible.

 For a single companion, the corrected magnitude ($m_1$) of the central star is given by